ALBERT FLEGENHEIMER MEMORIAL/NEXT GENERATION SCHOLARSHIPS

-The Albert Flegenheimer Scholarship was initiated by Michigan Sugar in 1974 in memory of Albert Flegenheimer, Chairman of the Board from 1963 to 1970.
+The Albert Flegenheimer Memorial Scholarship was initiated by Michigan Sugar in 1974 in memory of Albert Flegenheimer, Chairman of the Board from 1963 to 1970.
 The scholarship consists of an award of $2,500 to the student’s account at the college of choice for a high school senior who has successfully completed a Youth Sugarbeet Project.

 The Next Generation Scholarship commenced in 2013 and is awarded to the runner-up of the Albert Flegenheimer Memorial Scholarship.
 The $1,000 scholarship shows our ongoing commitment to the future sugarbeet growers.
-Scholarship Requirements & Application

 Each year, Michigan Sugar Company offers young women, between the ages of 18 – 23, an opportunity to represent the company and industry by serving as the Michigan Sugar Queen and Court.
 A total of $4,000 in scholarships is awarded to three individuals each year at the Michigan Sugar Festival.

-The Michigan Sugar Company Employee Scholarship was established in 2014 to support and honor our 1,500+ employees and their families.
+The Michigan Sugar Company Employee Scholarship was established in 2014 to support and honor our employees and their families.
 The need to acquire additional skills after high school, be it vocational school or college, is extremely important.
 Through this scholarship, Michigan Sugar Company hopes to show its commitment to continuing education while encouraging family members of our employees to achieve post-high school education.
-One scholarship will be awarded to a son/daughter or grandson/granddaughter of employees from Michigan Sugar Company.
-The scholarships will be awarded annually and administered by the Saginaw Community Foundation, to apply go to http://www.saginawfoundation.org/site/michigan-sugar/ More Information
+Two $1,000 scholarships will be awarded each year to a son/daughter or grandson/granddaughter of employees from Michigan Sugar Company.
+The scholarships will be awarded annually and administered by the Saginaw Community Foundation.
+To apply, go to http://www.saginawfoundation.org/site/michigan-sugar/.

 The Brian Fox Memorial Agriculture Scholarship is administered by the Ontario Sugarbeet Growers’ Association (OSGA), for qualifying students from Lambton or Kent County (Ontario) entering an agricultural post-secondary field of study (other qualifications may be required).
 The scholarship award will be in the $2,000 range.
-Please contact the OSGA at PO Box 150 Stn Main, Wallaceburg, Ontario N8A 4L5, or email email@example.com for information on how to apply.
+Please contact the OSGA at P.O.
+Box 150 Stn Main, Wallaceburg, Ontario N8A 4L5, or email email@example.com for information on how to apply.

 The Loren Humm Memorial Sugar Beet Grower’s Scholarship is administered by the Gratiot County Community Foundation, for Gratiot County students who are from a family of sugarbeet growers, and have completed a 4-H project related to sugarbeets (or required documentation by a 4-H/FFA advisor and/or agriculturalist).
 Applicants must also have at least a 3.0 GPA.
 The amount of the award will vary from year to year.
 Interested applicants should check with the scholarship administrator for more details, or visit their website at www.gratiotfoundation.org/1/280/scholarships.asp.